zted/sbvqa/README.md

 successfully and display the results. if evaluating on test-dev or test, the program will terminate unsuccessfully because the answers do not match the questions. nevertheless, the predictions will have been dumped in ./predictions/... upload this file to the VQA server for evaluation

+### To download the generated spoken questions from Amazon Polly
+Go to this link: http://data.vision.ee.ethz.ch/daid/VQA/SpeechVQA.zip

+The questions are named "question_id.mp3"